Awards

 Apply at www.electrofed.com

-The 2023 winners of the William Taylor Scholarship in Radiocommunications are Harvinder Lethal and Zoe Deveries.
+The 2024 winners of the William Taylor Scholarship in Radiocommunications are Zehua Li and Quin Greenaway.
 Congratulations to both of them.

 The Industry Achievement Award